mondbaron/mvg/README.md

 The project was inspired by two existing packages:
 - The package [PyMVGLive](https://pypi.org/project/PyMVGLive) from 2017 does provide an interface to the former MVGLive API at `mvg-live.de`.
 As of 2022 the MVGLive website does not exist anymore and the package has been archived.
 Although the old API still works for some stations, it does not for others - mainly due to updated station identifiers.
 Therefore, the package is considered deprecated and cannot be used for new designs.
-- The newer package [mvg-api](https://pypi.org/project/mvg-api) offers an implementation from 2020 based on the API at `www.mvg.de/api/fahrinfo`.
-It considers the updated station identifiers and still works perfectly.
-This package provides the basis for recent projects such as [mvg-cli](https://pypi.org/project/mvg-cli).
+- The newer package [mvg-api](https://pypi.org/project/mvg-api) offers an implementation from 2020 based on the API at `www.mvg.de/api/fahrinfo`, which went offline in 2024.
+It considered the updated station identifiers and provided the basis for other projects such as [mvg-cli](https://pypi.org/project/mvg-cli).

 So why another MVG API package?
 In the end three reasons were decisive:
-- The recent website at uses a new API at `www.mvg.de/api/fib/v2`, which seems to be more performant than the previous one.
+- The recent website at uses a new API at `www.mvg.de/api/bgw-pt/v3`, which seems to be more performant than the previous one.
 - None of the existing packages offer asynchronous calls for concurrent code projects.
 - An optimized package was required to develop a [Home Assistant](https://www.home-assistant.io) integration.